 I’d also like to be able to interact with fans and other authors.
 I never did much under Mia aside from putting books out and letting my mailing list know what was going on.
 I didn’t want to be inauthentic by making up a whole new person who never existed.

 So the solution?
-I’m going to start adding my name as a coauthor on books and include the Beymer Books label.
+I’m going to start adding my name as a coauthor on SFF lesfic books.
 I’ll interact with the world through this site while still putting out the books that everyone loves under my name and my pen name!

 I plan on starting to release other books in different genres, and it’s difficult managing a bunch of pen names at once.
 Especially as prolific as I am.
-So the Beymer Books brand and this site will act as an umbrella for my projects.
+So this site will act as an umbrella for my projects.
 I can centralize marketing and social media while differentiating the genre I’m writing in with pen names.